Compare

 mem0 is a hosted memory API with an open-source core and paid cloud tiers.
 If you're comfortable sending conversation content to their servers and paying per call, mem0 is a reasonable choice for a generic "memory as a service" layer.

 Remnic takes the opposite stance: your data stays on your machine.
 Memories are plain markdown files you can grep, diff, version-control, and back up.
 There's no per-call pricing, no rate limits, and no vendor to depend on.
-And Remnic is the only option with native plugins for Claude Code, Codex CLI, OpenClaw, and Hermes — not just MCP.
+And Remnic is the only option with native plugins for Claude Code, Codex CLI, Pi Coding Agent, OpenClaw, and Hermes — not MCP alone.

 Pick mem0 if you want a hosted API.
 Pick Remnic if you want full ownership, zero cost, and deep integration with the coding agents you already use.